BaunCMS/Baun/content/index.md

 title: Home
 description: Baun is a modern, lightweight, extensible CMS for PHP
 ----
 [Baun](http://bauncms.com) is a modern, lightweight, extensible CMS for PHP.
-Inspired by my last CMS [Pico](http://picocms.org), Baun has been desgined from the ground up as a modern PHP application whilst retaining the same features that made Pico so popular:
+Baun has been desgined from the ground up as a modern PHP application:

 * **Simple** - Baun makes creating and maintaining a website as simple as editing text files
 * **Fast** - Designed with performance in mind, and no database, making Baun blazing fast